 Use room temperature ingredients only

-Temperature is really important when making this gluten free banana muffin recipe.
-All the ingredients need to be at room temperature to. make sure they combine properly.
+All the ingredients in this recipe need to be at room temperature to make sure they combine properly.

-If you’ve forgotten to leave your eggs out on the counter to warm to room temperature, there’s an easy fix.
-Just place them in a bowl of warm (not hot) water and allow them to sit for about 15 minutes.
+If youโve forgotten to leave your eggs out on the counter to warm to room temperature, just place them in a bowl of warm (not hot) water and allow them to sit for about 15 minutes.

-If your buttermilk is cold, try microwaving it in 15-second intervals in the microwave, stirring in between to prevent overheating.
-If you do overheat the buttermilk, just allow it to cool on the counter for a few minutes until it’s no longer hot to the touch.
+If your buttermilk is cold, try microwaving it in 15-second intervals, stirring in between to prevent overheating.
+If you do overheat the buttermilk, just allow it to cool on the counter for a few minutes until itโs no longer hot to the touch.

 To store muffins, make sure they're completely cooled first.
-Baked goods that are still warm give off steam, and will sweat if placed in a container and your muffins will become soggy.
+Baked goods that are still warm give off steam, and if you trap that steam in a sealed container, your muffins will turn soggy.

-You can freeze muffins for an even longer shelf life; they'll last about 2 months this way.
+For longer storage, freeze your muffins for up to 2 months.
 Place them in a single layer on a small rimmed tray or baking sheet, and into the freezer.
 After a few hours, transfer them to an airtight container, such as a zip-top bag, and return them to the freezer.

 Here are my notes and best guesses to help you bake along if you have these other dietary restrictions.